matteobolner/sscrofa_variant_remapping/README.md

 Since the PERL API requires specific versions and libraries to run, a Docker container encapsulating it was built starting from the PERL Dockerfile (see https://github.com/matteobolner/ncbi_remap_api_docker).
 The container runs a PERL environment from which the script can be succesfully executed.

+**WARNING:**
+The resources and results folders present on this repository contain only the variants for one gene (DEFB114, 365 variants) to provide a showcase of the pipeline; in the thesis project the pipeline was applied to the whole 102948 variants.

 **REQUIREMENTS TO RUN THE PIPELINE:**
 - Snakemake